mlswg/mls-protocol/draft-ietf-mls-protocol.md

   error.
 Let `my_leaf` represent this leaf in the tree.

 * Construct a new group state using the information in the GroupInfo object.

-    * The GroupContext is the `group_context` field from the GroupInfo object.
+    * Initialize the GroupContext for the group from the `group_context` field from the GroupInfo object.

-    * The new member's position in the tree is at the leaf `my_leaf`, as defined above.

-    * Update the leaf `my_leaf` with the private key corresponding to the public key in the node.
+    * Update the leaf `my_leaf` with the private key corresponding to the public key in the node, where `my_leaf` is the new member's leaf node in the ratchet tree, as defined above.

     * If the `path_secret` value is set in the GroupSecrets object: Identify the lowest common ancestor of the leaf node `my_leaf` and of the node of